shihabus/webpack-demo-app/README.md

 9. Webpack-dev-server

    It will really hard to rebuild when we change something in code.
 Webpack provides a hot-reload enabled server.
 When a file changes it is automatically re-build.
 When using the server, the build file is only created in **memory**.
 We can use `--open` flag to open a new window when the server starts, along with webpack config flag in the `webpack-dev-server` command.

+10. Separating vendor code

+    When plan to cache things in server, it is always helpful to separate out the most often changing code and least changing code.
+Usually the lib or third-party codes are least changed and your custom code changes most often.
+If we can differentiate, we can apply the caching strategies much more efficient.
+With default config, webpack creates a common bundle for all the js codes.
+By adding

+    ```javascript
+    entry: {
+       main:"....",
+       vendor:"..."
+    }
+    ```

+    we can create a separate js bundle for all the third-party dependencies.
+Now we need to maintain a `vendor.js` file, which imports all the dependencies there.
+If the dependencies have, other dependencies, make sure you install them.
+Their bundling would be handled by webpack accordingly.